 1. Use an Analytics Tool

 To see how many visitors are coming to your site via Twitter, you’ll need an Analytics tool, such as Google Analytics or HubSpot.
 While Google Analytics is free, the benefit of using a tool like HubSpot is that you can directly see how many leads are generated through Twitter.
-Once you tie your customer relationship management (CRM) solution like Salesforce and HubSpot CRM to your inbound marketing software like HubSpot — you can also close the loop between your Twitter marketing efforts and sales.
+Once you tie your customer relationship management (CRM) solution like Salesforce, Kommo and HubSpot CRM to your inbound marketing software like HubSpot — you can also close the loop between your Twitter marketing efforts and sales Then you can compare the effectiveness of Twitter marketing to your other channels!
+Edit: By integrating marketing automation and CRM tools like Salesforce, Kommo, and HubSpot CRM with your inbound marketing software, you can close the loop between your Twitter marketing efforts and sales.
 Then you can compare the effectiveness of Twitter marketing to your other channels!

 2. Set Up Tracking Tokens for Different Sources